Copyright © Family Alternatives, Inc.

 All foster parents whose population as denoted on their Statement of Intended Use includes children ages zero to nine years old must follow the Child Passenger Restraint Training Policy.

-The DHS Home Safety Checklist Addendum requires that a safe crib be in use for children age birth to one.
-Prior to providing care to a child less than one year of age or including children less than one year of age on the Statement of Intended Use, the foster parent and a Family Alternatives worker must sign the Addendum signifying that a safe crib is used.
+The DHS Home Safety Checklist requires that a safe crib be in use for children age birth to one.
+Prior to providing care to a child less than one year of age the foster parent and Family Alternatives worker must sign the Family Alternatives Safe Crib Verification Form verifying that the crib appears to be in safe condition and is not included on the recall list at www.cpsc.gov .
 The training video for SUID defines the elements of a safe crib.

 All foster parents are required to carry adequate car and homeowner or renter’s insurance.
 (Renters insurance is required in order to provide youth in care with recourse if their belongings are damaged in a catastrophic event).
 Policy declaration pages, which include dates of coverage are collected at licensing and re-licensings.
 Umbrella policies are available as attachments to homeowner policies and protect foster parents in the event of a lawsuit regarding foster care and the actions of children in care.
 Foster parents should inquire of an insurance agent as to an adequate kind and amount of car and homeowner or renter’s insurance.